wp-cli/db-command/README.md

 wp db prefix
 ~~~

-Display the database table prefix specified in wp-config.php.
+Display the database table prefix, as defined by the database handler's interpretation of the current site.

 **EXAMPLES**